cnsuhao/engine1/docs/Markdown/MainPage.md

 ## What's new in Pulse v1.0 (September 1st, 2017)

 The latest code base includes the following notable updates:
-- Fixed multiplatform compiling bugs
+- Fixed multi-platform compiling bugs
 - Moved from an in-source to out-of-source build
   - src tree is treated as read only
   - See a description <a href="https://cmake.org/Wiki/CMake_FAQ#What_is_an_.22out-of-source.22_build.3F">here</a>